icatproject/icat.manual/icat_concepts/icat_architecture.md

 # The ICAT Architecture

 The ICAT project includes a number of components, the principal ones being ICAT, IDS \(ICAT Data Service\), TopCat, IJP \(ICAT Job Portal\) and the ICAT manager.
-Each components has its own GitHub repository within an \[icatproject organisation\]\([https://github.com/icatproject](https://github.com/icatproject%29%29 containing the code, a small Wiki and the Issue %28bug/ feature request%29 %29 %29%29%29\) containing the source code, a small Wiki and the Issues tracking List for that component.
+Each components has its own GitHub repository within an

 Here is a small description of the principal components: